mitchness/DoorDilemma/README.md

          I've never heard you mention her.

                 SUSIE
          Shut up.
          Anyways, she said some guy “aggressively didn’t hold the door.”
-         Now she had to see a chiropractor!

                 LARRY
          "Aggressively didn’t hold the door"?!

+                SUSIE
+         Those were her words.

+                LARRY
          That’s not even a thing!

+                SUSIE
+         It's a thing.
+         Now she had to see a chiropractor!

+                LARRY
+         A little more flexibility.
+         A little more mobility.

+         That door situation never happens.

+                 SUSIE
+         You realize she teaches Pilates, right?

+                 LARRY
+         Apparently not enough.
+         And let's not over-sell Pilattes.

+                 SUSIE
+         You don't even know what Pilates is.

+                LARRY
+         I know what it isn't.

+         It's not athletic.

+                 SUSIE
+         Excuse me?

+                LARRY
+         I mean, it's stretching.

+         There's stretching, there's breathing...

+         Where's the exertion?

+                SUSIE
+         You have no idea what you're talking about.

+                LARRY
+         I have a pretty good idea.

+                SUSIE
+         Great.

+         Come to a class with me.

+                LARRY
+         Why?

+                SUSIE
+         So you can see what it actually takes.

+                LARRY
+         I know what it takes.

+                SUSIE
+         Okay.
+         Then you'll have no problem.

+                LARRY
+         No.

+         I mean...

+         I could.

+         I just don't need to.

 ## SCENE 7 – Door Montage

  * Scene 1 – Triple Door Gauntlet